What Is Strategic Procurement? (And How Do You Get There?)

 You'll want to be certain that your business works together to bring your strategic procurement process to life.
 That requires policies and procedures.
 With a standard form of guidelines, your employees will have direction and your managers will have the authority to enforce best practices.

-Ultimately, this ensures your staff adopt this new way of thinking and gives you the greatest chance of seeing a return from your process improvements.
+Ultimately, this ensures your staff adopts this new way of thinking and gives you the greatest chance of seeing a return from your process improvements.

 8. Deploy Procurement Software Solutions

 Where your business needs to onboard procurement software or you need a collection of custom apps and integrations to streamline your workflows, you'll need to enhance your procurement with the right solutions.

 Businesses on a budget (or looking to further cut costs) should check out low code to build their software solutions.
 We'll cover this in detail later.

 9. Test.
 Refine.
 Improve.

 As your business grows, your needs will change.
 And you'll want both the systems and the mindset that can keep pace.
 After you deploy your new strategic procurement process, you'll want to test how it performs.